opendevstack/tailor/README.md

 The `secrets reveal` command shows the param file after decrypting and decoding the values so that you can see the clear text secrets.

-Finally, `secrets generate-key john.doe@domain.com` generates a PGP keypair, writing the public key to `john-doe.key` (which should be committed) and the private key to `private.key` (which MUST NOT be committed).
+Finally, to ease PGP key management, `secrets generate-key john.doe@domain.com` generates a PGP keypair, writing the public key to `john-doe.key` (which should be committed) and the private key to `private.key` (which MUST NOT be committed).

 ## Background